-How You Can Avoid an Infection from a Salon Pedicure
+How You Can Avoid an Infection From a Salon Pedicure

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Podiatrist Joy Rowland, DPM, tells her patients to scope out the pedicure salon first.
-It’s important to make sure instruments used on your feet are sterilized.
+It’s important to make sure the instruments used on your feet are sterilized.
 Foot baths or bowls should be cleaned with hospital-grade disinfectant between clients, she says.

 It’s also important that the salon technicians don’t tear or cut your skin with the tools they use during a pedicure, Dr. Rowland says.
 Microorganisms in foot bowls can enter through a cut and cause an infection.
 So don’t ever put an open wound, which can include bug bites, scratches and cuts, into a foot bath.

-“Sometimes the skin gets cut during the pedicure, then they put their feet inside the bowls.
-The bacteria from the legs, which is the natural flora from the skin, is swirling around inside the bowl and gets inside the cut.
-This can cause an infection inside the skin,” Dr. Rowland says.
+“Sometimes the skin gets cut during the pedicure, then you put your feet inside the bowls.
+The bacteria from the legs, which is the natural flora from the skin, is swirling around inside the bowl and gets inside the cut,” Dr. Rowland says.
+“This can cause an infection inside the skin.”

 It’s a good idea to ask the salon technician to avoid cutting your toenails too short, Dr. Rowland says.
 When a toenail is too short, it can result in an ingrown toenail or an infection.

 Some salons use tools that look like cheese graters or metal files to remove dead, dry skin and calluses, but it’s best to avoid using rough instruments on your skin, Dr. Rowland says.
-Tools that look like sandpaper or brushes are softer on the skin, so ask for those at the salon instead.
+If it starts to hurt you, ask the technician to stop.

-If pedicure tools aren’t sterilized properly you can get skin and nail infections, which may show up immediately or later — even months later.
+If pedicure tools aren’t sterilized properly, you can get skin and nail infections, which may show up immediately or later — even months later.
 These include: